CITGuru/openduck/README.md

 ### Open protocol

-OpenDuck's protocol is intentionally minimal: two RPCs defined in [`execution.proto`](proto/openduck/v1/execution.proto).
-The first one to execute a query, and the other to stream results back as Arrow IPC batches.
+OpenDuck's protocol is intentionally minimal and defined in [`execution.proto`](proto/openduck/v1/execution.proto).
+The data plane is two RPCs: one to execute a query and stream Arrow IPC batches back, another to cancel a running execution.
+Two additional RPCs handle worker lifecycle (registration and heartbeat) so the gateway can route queries by database affinity and compute context.

 Because the protocol is open and simple, you're not locked into a single backend.
 Any service that speaks gRPC and returns Arrow can serve as an OpenDuck-compatible backend.
 Run the included Rust gateway, replace it with your own implementation, or plug in an entirely different execution engine — the client and extension don't care what's on the other side.